jinfang134/node-cache-framework/README.md

 ### Declarative annotation-based caching

-For caching declaration, the abstraction provides a set of Java annotations:
+For caching declaration, the abstraction provides a set of js annotations:

 - `@CacheConfig` shares some common cache-related settings at class-level
 - `@Cacheable` triggers cache population